ISO 26000: Social Responsibility

 - Implement actions to reduce environmental impact.

-- Create codes of conduct for suppliers and contractors.
+- Develop codes of conduct for suppliers and contractors.

 - Publish voluntary and transparent sustainability reports.